d-miller/d-miller.github.io/pubs.md

 * Target audience: doctoral students who want to start a meta-analysis (but haven’t done one yet) or want to be an intelligent consumer of published meta-analyses.

 What Works Clearinghouse.
 (2022). [_What Works Clearinghouse procedures and standards handbook, version 5.0_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/Final_WWC-HandbookVer5.0-0-508.pdf#page=3).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).
-* I led the direction for recommending changes to Appendices D and E on statistical formulas for the What Works Clearinghouse (WWC), in close partnership with Ryan Williams, Qi Zhang, and Larry Hedges.
+* I led the direction for recommending changes to Appendices D and E on statistical formulas for the What Works Clearinghouse (WWC), in close partnership with Ryan Williams, Qi Zhang, Larry Hedges, and contracting officers at the Institute of Education Sciences (IES).
 * I also drafted Appendices D–F, oversaw the revisions of text for all other technical appendices, and drafted the sections on standards for cluster-level assignment studies (pages 42-52 and 59-63).
 * Those sections (and the entire WWC handbook) were closely peer-reviewed by members of the What Works Clearinghouse's [Statistical, Technical, and Analysis Team](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/Final_WWC-HandbookVer5.0-0-508.pdf#page=3).

 What Works Clearinghouse.
 (2020). [_Supplement to the What Works Clearinghouse procedures handbook, version 4.1_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-41-Supplement-508_09212020.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).
-* I drafted and revised this official What Works Clearinghouse (WWC) supplement, in close partnership with Ryan Williams and Larry Hedges.
+* I drafted and revised this official What Works Clearinghouse (WWC) supplement, in close partnership with Ryan Williams, Larry Hedges, and contracting officers at the Institute of Education Sciences (IES).
 * (The document itself does not list specific authors due to the nature of the federal contract.)
 * Introduced new standard error equations for effect sizes based on adjusted mean differences.
 * Was peer-reviewed by members of the WWC's [Statistical, Technical, and Analysis Team (STAT)](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/Final_WWC-HandbookVer5.0-0-508.pdf#page=3).